AdguardTeam/KnowledgeBase/docs/adguard-browser-extension/overview.md

 In this tab, you can add filters that are not present in the extension by default.
 There are plenty of [publicly available filters on the Internet](https://filterlists.com).
 Moreover, you can create and add your own filters.
 In fact, you can build any set of filters and customize ad blocking the way you like.

-To add a filter, just click the **Add custom filter** button and then enter the URL or the file path of the filter you want to be added, and then click the **Next** button.
+To add a filter, just click *Add custom filter*, enter the URL or the file path of the filter you want to be added and click *Next*.

 ![Add a custom filter](https://cdn.adguard.com/content/Kb/ad_blocker/browser_extension/ad_blocker_browser_extension_custom_filters1.png)